autocrypt/autocrypt/doc/level0.rst

 more recipients will not be able to read the mail if it is sent encrypted.
 This message SHOULD state which recipients are considered problematic and provide useful information to help the user guage the risk.
-The optional counters and user-agent state are intended for this.
+The optional counters and user-agent state described in :doc:`optional-state` are useful for this message.

 For messages that are going to be encrypted when sent, the MUA MUST take care not to leak the cleartext of drafts or other